 Therefore, the time delay of the $n$-th GU for data offloading at time slot $t$ is written as

 We consider that the MEC server can perform task computation for different GUs simultaneously.
 The total computing frequency (CPU cycles per second) of the MEC server is denoted as $f_{\rm{MEC}} $.
-Let us denote the allocated computing frequency ratio to the $n$-th GU at time slot $t$ as $\varrho_n (t) \in (0,1)$, and the number of CPU cycles required to compute one bit data as $C_{\rm{MEC}} $.
+Let us denote the allocated computing frequency ratio to the $n$-th GU at time slot $t$ as $\varrho_n (t) \in (0,1)$, { therefore, the $n$-th GU is assigned to a calculation frequency of $\varrho_n(t) f_{MEC}$. } And the number of CPU cycles required to compute one bit data as $C_{\rm{MEC}} $.
 Thus, the computation time for finishing the $n$-th GU task at the MEC server can be written as

 where the sum of allocated computing resources cannot exceed the resource bound, i.e., $\sum_{n \in \mathcal{N}} \varrho_n (t) \leq 1$.